elburgl69/lwms/README.md

 - Migrations to create the workflow related tables.

 ## Workflow Definition.
 Workflows are described in json format.
-Below an example workflow definition file that contains all functionality.
+Below an example workflow definition file that contains most functionality.
 ```JSON
   "workflows" : {
     "workflowName1" : {